Devi Mahatmya: Angas (appendages)

 As an independent text, Devī Māhātmya has acquired a number of "limbs" or "subsidiary texts" or "appendages" (angas) over the years "fore and aft".
 According to Coburn "artistic evidence suggests that the angas have been associated with the text since the fourteenth century."
 The angas are chiefly concerned with the ritual use of Devī Māhātmya and based on the assumption that the text will be recited aloud in the presence of images.

-There are two different traditions in the Anga parayana.
-One is the trayanga parayana (Kavacha, Argala, Keelaka).
-The other is the Navanga parayana (Nyasam, Avahanam, Namani, Argalam, Keelakam, Hrudayam, Dhalam, Dhyanam, Kavacham).
-The navanga format is followed in kerala and some other parts in South India.